Elasmosaurus: Vertebrae

-The vertebrae that transitioned between the neck and back (or dorsal) vertebrae in the pectoral region of plesiosaurs, close to the front margin of the forelimb girdle, are often termed pectoral vertebrae.
+The vertebrae that transitioned between the neck and back vertebrae in the pectoral region of plesiosaurs, close to the front margin of the forelimb girdle, are often termed pectoral vertebrae.
 Elasmosaurus had three pectoral vertebrae, which is a common number for elasmosaurids.
 The rib facets of the pectoral vertebrae were triangular in shape and situated on transverse processes, and the centra bore pairs of nutritive foramina in the middle of the lower sides.
 The back vertebrae had rib facets level with the neural canal, and the front and back part of the transverse processes here had distinct ridges on their margins.
 Here the rib facets where placed higher than the transverse processes, separating the two, and were oval to rectangular in outline.
 The pre-zygapophyses here were shorter than those in the neck and pectoral vertebrae, and only reached above the level of the centrum with the front third of their length.
 The post-zygapophyses reached over the level of the centrum with the back half of their length.
 Back vertebrae are not useful for distinguishing between elasmosaurids, since they are not diagnostic at the genus level.

 Elasmosaurus had four sacral vertebrae (the fused vertebrae that form the sacrum connected to the pelvis), a number typical of elasmosaurids.
 The transverse processes here were very short, and the rib facets increased in size from the first to the fourth sacral vertebra.
 A ridge ran along the top of these vertebrae, and the lower sides of the centra were rounded, and bore pairs of nutritive foramina, separated by low ridges.
 The first tail (or caudal) vertebra could be distinguished by the preceding sacral vertebra by having smaller rib facets, and by being positioned in the lower half of the centrum.
 These vertebrae were almost circular in shape, and the first two bore a narrow keel in the middle of the upper side.
 The rib facets of the tail vertebrae were located on the lower side of the centra, and their oval shape became larger and broader from the third vertebra and onwards, but became smaller from the 14th vertebra.
 Here, the pre-zygapophyses also reached over the level of the centra for most of their length, while the post-zygapophyses reached over this level by half their length.
 The lower part of the centra were rounded from the first to the third tail vertebrae, but concave from the fourth to the 18th.
 The usual number of tail vertebrae in elasmosaurids is 30.
 Since the last tail-vertebrae of elasmosaurids were fused into a structure similar to the pygostyle of birds, it is possible this supported a tail-fin, but the shape it would have had is unknown.